-What is SUNY SA?
+What is the SUNY Student Assembly?

-The Student Assembly of the State University of New York is the official organization by which University students participate in University-wide Shared-Governance.
-The Student Assembly serves as a forum for consultation and the exchange of information between University students, the chancellor, and the University Board of Trustees on matters of a University-wide nature which affect student concerns.
+The Student Assembly of the State University of New York, known as SUNY SA, is an organization comprised of student leaders who are elected by their peers from across SUNY’s 64 distinguished campuses.
+The Student Assembly is the official organization by which University students participate in University-wide Shared-Governance.
+The Student Assembly serves as a forum for consultation and the exchange of information between University students, the Chancellor, and the University Board of Trustees on matters of a University-wide nature which affect student concerns.
 The Student Assembly also serves as a communications network for campus student government leaders.

 Every student on a SUNY campus is part of an elite network of schools across the State of New York and the largest public university system in the nation.
 SUNY itself is comprised of 30 community colleges and 34 four-year institutions.
 These four-year campuses include Agricultural and Technology Institutes, Statutory Colleges, University Colleges, and Doctoral Granting Institutions.
 The Student Assembly unites the many voices of the campus student governments for both undergraduate and graduate divisions.
 In that regard, we serve as the overarching student government advocating for both state and federal issues that impact the students on our campuses.